Why Everyone Needs Encouragement (And How to Find It)

 And sometimes, all it takes is one prophetic word to unlock the next chapter.

-The gift of encouragement is not about keeping people comfortable.
-It's about calling them into courage, especially in hard seasons.
+The gift of encouragement calls people into courage, especially in hard seasons.
 The word "encourage" literally means to put courage into someone.
 That's what prophecy does: it deposits divine confidence where there was once doubt.

 And the best part?
 It doesn't have to be dramatic.
 Some of the most powerful prophetic words arrive quietly, in a conversation after church, in a text from a friend, in the still small voice during a walk at dusk.
 The question is whether you'll record it and remember it.